SWC-OSG-Workshop/general/novice/DHTC/01-IntroGrid.md

 ## Introduction to Open Science Grid (OSG)

 The Open Science Grid (OSG) is a consortium of research communities who promote science via sharing of computing resources.
-OSG
+The Open Science Grid (OSG)
 <ul>
 <li> enables distributed computing on more than 120 institutions, </li>
 <li> supports efficient data processing and  </li>